Surviving SEO in a Voice Search World

 We do, however, understand some things about voice search to date, and how it can impact your SEO strategy.

-Let’s look closer at what you need to know to survive SEO as voice search becomes more and more the norm.
+Let’s look closer at what you need to know about optimizing for voice search to survive SEO as it becomes more and more the norm.

 Know Your Audience